jarvis-47/jarvis-47/README.md

 Hello, World!
 I'm Parampreet, an enthusiastic MSCS Candidate from Clemson University with a burning passion for machine learning and data analytics.
 Armed with diverse tech stacks and the knack to convert raw data into informed strategies, I thrive on solving challenges and pushing the boundaries of what's possible.
 Looking to harness the power of data to innovate and revolutionize the digital landscape.

 ## 🎓 Education
-Clemson University: Pursuing Master's in Computer Science with a keen focus on Applied Data Science, Artificial Intelligence, and Deep Learning.
+**Clemson University**: Pursuing Master's in Computer Science with a keen focus on Applied Data Science, Artificial Intelligence, and Deep Learning.<br>
-Punjab Engineering College: B.Tech in Mechanical Engineering.
-Led capstone project on Multi-Sensor Fusion for Adaptive Cruise Control.
+**Punjab Engineering College**: B.Tech in Mechanical Engineering.
+Led capstone project on Multi-Sensor Fusion for Adaptive Cruise Control.<br>

 ## 💼 Professional Experience
-IT Consultant at Clemson University: Championed IT asset management database migrations and spearheaded IT asset inventory procedures.
+**IT Consultant at Clemson University**: Championed IT asset management database migrations and spearheaded IT asset inventory procedures.<br>
-Assistant Manager, R&D at Maruti Suzuki India Ltd: Drove business strategies, conducted market research, and led the development of a second-hand car value prediction model.
+**Assistant Manager, R&D at Maruti Suzuki India Ltd**: Drove business strategies, conducted market research, and led the development of a second-hand car value prediction model.<br>
-Research Intern at Mahindra Research Valley: Innovated in power loss distribution in automotive rear axles, achieving notable fuel efficiency gains.
+**Research Intern at Mahindra Research Valley**: Innovated in power loss distribution in automotive rear axles, achieving notable fuel efficiency gains.

 ## 🚀 Highlighted Projects
-Movie Recommender System: Personalized movie recommendation engine with a focus on Matrix Factorization techniques and tackling cold start problems.
+**Movie Recommender System**: Personalized movie recommendation engine with a focus on Matrix Factorization techniques and tackling cold start problems.<br>
-Continuous Affect Recognition: Deep learning model predicting emotional metrics in videos through joint training of audio and video features.
+**Continuous Affect Recognition**: Deep learning model predicting emotional metrics in videos through joint training of audio and video features.<br>

 ## 🌐 Socials: